jlafer/flexsim/README.md

 ### domain.json
 For saving a custom simulation domain description, the user can provision a file, named `domain.json`.
 The `genconfig` script can read this file and generate configuration files based on the description there.
 This allows the user to control nearly every aspect of the resulting simulation: tasks, channels, agent counts, customer intents, routing criteria, handle times, agent activities, etc.

 The format of the file is not yet documented in this README.
 However, you can inspect the `src/helpers/schema.js` file to see a JSON Schema definition for the file.
-You can also inspect the `domain.json` file in the project root folder for an example.
+You can also inspect the `domain.json` file in the `domain` folder for an example.
 These two should get the early adopter started. :-)

 ### Command-line Options
 Each `flexsim` script supports a set of command-line options, which can be used to make dynamic changes to its operation.
 Most of these relate to Flex credentials, file locations, task volumes, agent counts and other quantitative aspects of the simulation.